 _D: I never work alone on projects, which allows me not to be attached to an idea (mine), but to share and improve it with my colleague (Eva Horno).
 In this way, the projects are aligned and shaped with what exists and are not self-referential.

 The staircase was definitely the most difficult problem to be solved.
 The connection between the different floors required the installation of an important new element.
 A lot of thought had to be put into finding a balanced solution that would satisfy the design principles.
 We designed a kind of "furniture" that was easy to manufacture, but at the same time has a form that can bring light into the core of the house.
 The simplicity of this object corresponds to the design principle of the house; and as in the past, we used simple and economical materials and technologies to guarantee sustainability to the new element with a strong formal character.

-_M: When I approach the building and when I enter it, every time I am touched again by a feeling of poetic tranquility or a quiet poetry.
-Again and again I think about what it is.
-Is it the care of our interventions, is it the traces of poverty and use that we did not erase, is it the richness of the narrative of a visible history that never exhausts itself, or is it the balance between this history and the second-hand furniture, design and art, so that no thing takes space from the other, and that rather one nobilizes the other.
+_M: When I approach the building and when I enter it, every time I am touched again by a feeling of poetic tranquility or quiet poetry.
+Again and again, I think about what it is.
+Is it the care of our interventions, is it the traces of poverty and use that we did not erase, is it the richness of the narrative of a visible history that never exhausts itself, or is it the balance between this history and the second-hand furniture, design, and art, so that nothing takes space from the other, and that rather one mobilizes the other.
 Therein lies the beauty of the project.

-_D: I think so too, and every time I enter your house, another corner or object speaks to me and tells.
+_D: I think so too, and every time I enter your house, another corner or object speaks to me and tells me a story.